rasoolsomji/blog/content/posts/the-birth-of-a-blog.md

 Knowing I'm the kind of person who often lets perfect get the better of me, I didn't want to get stuck at step one _this_ time.

-I took the top three static site frameworks from [stackshare](stackshare-generators): Jekyll, Gatsby, Hugo.
+I took the top three static site frameworks from [stackshare][stackshare-generators]: Jekyll, Gatsby, Hugo.
 And whittled them down through opinionated first-impressions and prejudices:

 [stackshare-generators]: https://stackshare.io/static-site-generators